tdody/NationalParks/README.md

 # NationalParks

 ## Motivation
-Since visiting my first ever National Park, I have been fascinated by their diversity and the unique view the offer about the natural landscapes and biodiversity of the U.S. I have since visited 5 of them and I do not plan on stopping anytime soon.
-Through this project, I wanted to combine my passion of photography and machine learning to fuel my curiosity about the parks.
+The first National Park in the United States that I visited was Congaree National Park in South Carolina in 2018.
+I was immediately fascinated by the natural landscape and the vast biodiversity that I saw within the park.
+Since that time, I have visited a total of 5 National Parks across the US and I do not plan on stopping anytime soon.
+Through this project, I will combine my passion for National Parks and machine learning to create a useful tool that will help those who wish to understand the National Park System better and explore America’s “Best Idea”.

 ## Goal
-Since President Ulysses S. Grant established Yellowstone as the first National Park in 1872, 61 other locations have joined the program.
+Yellowstone National Park was established as the first National Park in 1872.
+Since then, 61 Parks have been added to the US National Park System.
 The National Parks are the best illustration of what the American ecosystem has to offer.
-Every year, the National
-Parks welcome more than 80 millions visitors.
+Every year, these locations welcome more than 80 millions visitors.
 The goal of usparks.io is to transport visitors into the best locations of each park.
-By using machine learning and clustering techniques, the application identify the most photographed location and gives the possibility to access some of these photographs.
-This application can be used as a tool to help you plan your upcoming trip to a National Park or simply to give you a virtual access to the most secluded ones.
+By using machine learning and clustering techniques, the application identifies the most photographed locations and gives the user the possibility to access some of these photographs.
+This application can be used as a tool to help you plan your upcoming trip to a National Park by showing you the most popular attractions or simply to give you virtual access to what these Parks have to offer.

 ## Data
 The National Parks information was retrieved from the [Wikipedia](https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States?oldformat=true) page In order to make this project feasible, we needed access to a large dataset of geolocalized photographs.
 The website data was scrapped using the popular python library [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).
 Once the initial information has been gathered for all 62 National Parks, the park boundaries were obtained from the official National Park Service [Website](https://www.nps.gov/planyourvisit/maps.htm).
 The obtained Geojson files are used to identify pictures that are taken inside each park.